bartbutenaers/node-red-contrib-ui-svg/README.md

        "attributeValue": "orange"
    }
    ```
-   ...
-This  gives the additional flexability of being able to perform many things at once for example...
+   This command approach allows you to perform multiple different commands via a single input message:
    ```
    "payload": [
      {